negiaman7/Pizza-Sales-Report/README.md

 - What are the **best and worst performing pizzas** by revenue, quantity and orders?
 - How do sales behave **month to month** across the year?

-The goal of this dashboard is to help stakeholders make decisions around **staffing, promotions, menu optimization and inventory planning**.

----

 ## 📊 Key Metrics (KPIs)

 From the dashboard, for the period **01-01-2015 to 31-12-2015**: